stephenhuh/shellconfig/README.md

 4. far and wide compatibility -- can learn to be a sysadmin, a js-dev, a c-dev, a go-lang dev, a devops person, IT guy, etc.
 5. just simpler and easier.

+However, there is a strong case to be made for easy setups that get you up and running in minutes and in autocompletion VIM still can't seem to compete.
+Try to learn the newer IDEs and fold back learnings into this repo to get the best of both worlds.
+VIM can usually match up to IDEs but IDEs can rarely match up to VIM in terms of speed + compatibility.

 # Installation

 	1. Use iTerm2 (https://www.iterm2.com/)